Ron Hill: Later life

 After graduating from the University of Manchester with a PhD in textile chemistry, Hill was convinced of the benefits of synthetic materials for runners.
 In 1970 he started a company named Ron Hill Sports, which pioneered various products including wrap-over shorts, mesh vests, waterproof running jackets, and reflective strips.
 Hill related that he founded the company "because I was running to and from work in the dark in winter and wondered what I needed to stay safe."
 Company sales at one point exceeded £6 million, but Hill sold out due to financial difficulties in the early 1990s.
 He later started Hilly Clothing specialising in technical socks and other apparel.

 Hill achieved his goal of racing in 100 countries before his 70th birthday with races in Panama and the Faroe Islands.
 His final marathon was the 100th Boston Marathon, in 1996.
 He completed 115 marathons, 112 under 2:50, 103 under 2:45, and 29 under 2:20.
 Hill recorded 21 marathon victories in his career, placing second 13 times, and third 8 times.

 Hill was president of the Road Runners Club from 1987 to 1988.

 Hill died on 23 May 2021, at the age of 82.
+His son Steven said the cause of death was urosepsis.